cgrkarahan/reporting-api/README.md

 ## What is this repository for? ##

-* The Reporting API is a project developed using Spring Boot that allows you to manage payment information through APIs.
+* The Reporting API is a project developed using Spring Boot that allows you to manage and collect payment information through APIs.
 With this project, you can easily collect payment information through RESTful APIs.

 ## Prerequisites ##